 DJI has once again revolutionized the consumer drone market with the Mavic 2 Pro.
-In our opinion, the only reason not to get this drone is if you can't stomach the $1500 price tag.
+In our opinion, the only reason not to get this drone is if you can't stomach the hefty price tag.
 Otherwise it is near perfect, providing top quality video, a maximum flight time of 31 minutes, a maximum speed of 45mph, and does all this while weighing just 2 pounds and folding down into a sleek package that easily fits into a backpack.
 It even offers some advanced features that tailor to professional filmmakers, like being able to film in a 10-bit Dlog-M color profile.
 Bottom line, this is the first consumer drone that is both portable and creates incredibly rich footage, without making any sacrifices in either category.
-And if $1500 is a bit steep, you can always check out the DJI Mavic Air.
-It is a clear step down in video quality and flight performance, but it can still produce stellar results and costs a comparatively reasonable $800.
+And if the price is a bit steep, you can always check out the DJI Mavic Air.
+It is a clear step down in video quality and flight performance, but it can still produce stellar results at a comparatively reasonable price.

 DJI Mavic 2 Pro Review